rayapz/Token/README.md

 ### Ethereum-Like chains:
 You can deploy these token to any Ethereum Virtual Machine Blockchain, like: Ethereum,Binance,Polygon,Fantom,0xDai,Avalanche,Thundercore,heco,avax,Harmony,Moonriver,OKex,XinFin,Ubiq,Arbitrum,Theta,Wegochain,Akroma...<br>
-And you could also deploy these token to any test network,like: Ropsten,Kovan,Binance testnet... <br>
+And you could also deploy these token to any test network,like: Ropsten,Kovan,Rinkby,Binance testnet... <br>

 ### Tutorial Video:<br>
 https://youtu.be/37eDqbnDKhI